-- 4.1 At its meeting on 6 March 2020 the Authority approved a net budget of £124,350 for the 2020/21 financial year.
-This report will outline the financial position and performance of the Authority against this net budget as at 31 March 2021.
-Members should scrutinise the financial activities and assets and liabilities as appropriate. - 4.2 Under the Accounts and Audit regulations 2015, the River Tees Port Health Authority is categorised as a small body for final accounts and audit purposes.
-This means that unlike local authorities a full Statement of Accounts, governed by the local authority code of accounting practice, is not required. - 4.3 The regulations require that an Annual Return covering the income & expenditure and assets & liabilities on revenue-based activities is produced and that this is audited in line with the above regulations. - 4.4 The annual return for the 2020/21 financial year has been prepared and is about to be sent to the Authority's appointed external auditors PKF Littlejohn LLP.
+- 4.2 Under the Accounts and Audit regulations 2015, the River Tees Port Health Authority is categorised as a small body for final accounts and audit purposes.
+This means that unlike local authorities, a detailed Statement of Accounts is not required. - 4.3 The regulations require that an Annual Return covering the income & expenditure and assets & liabilities on revenue-based activities is produced and that this is audited in line with the above regulations. - 4.4 The annual return for the 2022/23 financial year has been prepared and is about to be sent to the Authority's appointed external auditors [when internal audit review complete, target start of June] PKF Littlejohn LLP.
+(PKF Littlejohn were re-elected for the next 5 years as external auditors using the Smaller Authorities Audit Appointments (SAAA) process, in line with process previously followed).
 The summary details for this return are set out in this report, as are the primary financial statements for the Authority, the Income and Expenditure account, and the Balance Sheet.
-The deadline to return the signed documents to the external auditor is 2 July 2021.
+The deadline to return the signed documents to the external auditor is 30 June 2023.